Skip to content

 val userInteraction = provider.userInteraction()

-// Show a URL and wait for specific condition
+// Show a URL and wait for a specific condition

 }